ahad-s/getting-rich-with-rnn-nlp-stocks/README.md

 # Phase 1
 - Steal all the data - [DONE]
+- AKA:
+  -a web crawler/scraper for getting (timestamped) Bloomberg and (non-timestamped, only for sentiment analysis) Businesswire articles using Yahoo archive, running 24/7
+  -downloading intraday level 1 data from Dukascopy for popular US indices, FX rates, oil and some others

 # Phase 2
 - Call Mr. Clean for the data [IN PROGRESS]